-As Spanish learners know, the word for "and" is y, which is pronounced like the "ee" in the English word "see."
-You'll see y almost as soon as you start studying Spanish in phrases like café y pan (coffee and bread), tú y yo (you and I), and el búho es grande y me da miedo (the owl is large and it scares me).
+As Spanish learners know, the word for “and” is y.
+You’ll see y almost as soon as you start studying Spanish, in phrases like café y pan (coffee and bread), tú y yo (you and I), and El búho es grande y me da miedo (The owl is large and it scares me).

 When do you use y in Spanish?